 Risks Associated with IVF

 While using assisted reproductive technology (ART) is a viable way for couples struggling with infertility to build their families, it is not without risks.
-Risks are pretty rare and pregnancies conceived via IVF have roughly the same risk levels as those conceived naturally.
-But, before you undergo the IVF process, however, our team will always equip you with information about any possible risks.
+Risks are rare and pregnancies conceived via IVF have roughly the same risk levels as those conceived naturally.
+Before you undergo the IVF process, however, our team will always equip you with information about any possible risks.

 - Ectopic Pregnancy